Have you hit a weight loss plateau? Have you tried everything but that weight just keeps on coming back to find you?

 - Cut it out completely for the moment.

-7 Steps To Break A Weight Loss Plateau – 6: Examine whether you’re eating out of habit, stress or emotion
+Step 6: Examine whether you’re eating out of habit, stress, or emotion

 - Practice mindful eating (being aware and present when you are eating).
 This can help you ensure you’re not eating out of boredom or habit or escapism.